enhance-dev/enhance.dev/src/views/docs/md/learn/starter-project/pages.md

 ## File based routing

-Pages in the enhance starter project enable file based routing, so adding a `app/pages/about.html` for instance will make it available at `/about`in your browser.
+Pages in the enhance starter project enable file based routing, so adding a `app/pages/about.html` for instance will make it available at `/about` in your browser.

 ## HTML by default

 Pages are written in HTML and can be composed of many dynamic custom elements.
-Pages are meant to be rendered once server-side and contain a layout component for positioning elements.
+Pages are meant to be rendered once server-side and should contain a layout component for positioning elements.

 ## Dynamic if need be

-If you decide that you absolutely need to pass state to your page element then you have the ability to turn it into a single file component as well.
+If you decide that you absolutely need to handle state in your page element then you have the ability to turn it into a single file component as well.

 > 🙌 Read about [single file components here](/docs/learn/concepts/single-file-components)

+You'll find that working this way will allow you to start with working HTML then incrementally create custom element components as the need for reuse arises.